diyefi/Puma-HowTo/doc/spin1/assembly13_after_reflow.md

 - Center lead = Drain (pin 2)
 - right lead = Source (pin 3)

+**MOD** These will be installed reverse mounted, as seen in the image left. **Pin 3** mounts to the square pad.
-Repeat the process with as many FET's as you require upto a maximum of 8.
+Repeat the process with as many FET's as you require up to a maximum of 8.
 --/
 /-- 337x260 img/throughhole/DSCF9199.JPG ""